Bail granted to Museveni critic in ‘buttocks’ jibe case - Nigeria Today

 “Though Uganda continues to uphold freedom of expression as guaranteed by our constitution, the government shall apprehend and prosecute those involved in suspected criminal transgressions in all its forms,” he Opondo.

-The post Bail granted to Museveni critic in ‘buttocks’ jibe case appeared first on The Independent Uganda:.
+The post Bail granted to Museveni critic in ‘buttocks’ jibe case appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share